PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

 # *PhyPiDAQ*:

-## Recording and analyzing data from a do-it-yourself particle detector
+## Recording data from a do-it-yourself particle detector

->  The detection of radioactivity, either produced by artificial sources or as part of the natural environment like K-40 or Radon from the inner of the Earth, is a fascinating field of study which today has become accessible with cheap and simple detectors.
+>   The detection of radioactivity, either produced by artificial sources or as part
+    of the natural environment like K-40 or Radon from the inner of the Earth, is a fascinating field of study which today has become accessible with cheap and simple detectors.
 There are commercial offers, but also a number of proposals for do-it-yourself projects.
 A sound-card of a standard PC is suitable to record the signals, which can then be visualized with any kind of sound-card oscilloscope.

 ### The CERN DIY particle detector